 I am a sucker for old in certain ways, old family traditions, some of the age-old kitchen practices that my Mom and grandmothers used to follow, making my own spice powders, ghee or slow cooking at certain times of the year, using pure and organic ingredients, I love it all.

-Now, when I am talking about organic Ingredients, many of you who have followed this blog from starting know I used to have a huge kitchen garden which was enough to supply me all the veggies for our own use.
+Now, when I am talking about organic Ingredients, many of you who have followed this blog from starting know I used to have a huge kitchen garden.
+A garden, that was enough to supply me all the veggies for our own use.
 That was when my husband was serving in Airforce and He was posted in remote stations we had huge backyards for kitchen gardens.
 But now after settling down in Delhi I only can afford a small herb garden.
 I still miss the fresh and organic produce that we used to have.

 But Thank God for the organic groceries, and 24 Mantra organic covers me on that front.
 I have been a loyal customer of 24 Mantra Organic for the past 3 years and now a collaborator as a part of the Organic Mantras Initiative.
 How awesome is that? when you are working with a brand who is completely in sync with your own thoughts and beliefs.
 And now together we are making recipes for an organic life.
 Don’t forget to follow them on Facebook and Instagram and support this organic Movement.